Activated charcoal cleanse: Use in alternative therapies

 Activated charcoal, as used in cleanses or detoxes, became popular around 2014 after it was brought to mainstream attention by Gwyneth Paltrow's Goop company where it was described as "one of the best juice cleanses".
-Since then, it has become a popular additive to many different types of foods and drinks including juices, lemonades, coffee, pastries, ice cream, burgers, pizzas and pet food.
+In the following years, it became a popular additive to many different types of foods and drinks including juices, lemonades, coffee, pastries, ice cream, burgers, pizzas and pet food.
 The City of New York has banned activated charcoal in food products unless approval for their use is granted from the FDA.
 Activated charcoal, excluding products designed for emergency medical interventions, is available in many pharmacies, wellness and health food stores in tablet, capsule and powder forms.

 Claims

 Proponents of charcoal detoxes claim that it will cleanse the body by aiding in the removal of excess toxins that the body is unable to get rid of by itself.
-Other claims made include that the use of activated charcoal provides anti-ageing benefits, will increase energy, brighten skin, decrease wind and bloating and aid weight loss.
+Other claims made include that the use of activated charcoal provides anti-ageing benefits, will increase energy, brighten skin, decrease flatulence and bloating, and aid weight loss.
 It is also said to be an ideal product in skincare products for improving acne and scarring.

 Criticism

 Scott Gavura of Science Based Medicine was highly critical of the use of activated charcoal in the wellness industry.
-In his 2015 article Activated charcoal: The latest detox fad in an obsessive food culture, he said "Fake detox, the kind you find in magazines, and sold in pharmacies, juice bars, and health food stores, is make-believe medicine.
+In his 2015 article "Activated charcoal: The latest detox fad in an obsessive food culture", he said:Fake detox, the kind you find in magazines, and sold in pharmacies, juice bars, and health food stores, is make-believe medicine.
 The use of the term 'toxin' in this context is meaningless.
-There are no toxins named, because there's no evidence that these treatments do anything at all, but it sounds just scientific enough to be plausible."

-Sophie Medlin, a lecturer in nutrition and dietetics at King's College in London suggests avoiding the use of activated charcoal cleanses for a number of reasons:
+There are no toxins named, because there's no evidence that these treatments do anything at all, but it sounds just scientific enough to be plausible.Sophie Medlin, a lecturer in nutrition and dietetics at King's College in London suggests avoiding the use of activated charcoal cleanses for several reasons: